abaoel/eGame/README.md

 Copy the file .env.example to .env
 command: cp .env.example .env

-Replace all localhost with the IP address of your server.
+Replace all localhost with the IP address of your server on the .env file.

 Run command: sudo npm install in the folder.